medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homecare-diagnosticreport-intro.md

 The three letter code is exibited in code system on the terminology IG. <a href= "http://medcomfhir.dk/ig/terminology/CodeSystem-MedComProducentID.html">Click here to see the code system. </a>

 #### Use of security labet on patient consent
-If a patient gives a negative consent to sharing the observation results with other than the general practitioner a securety labe shall be used.
+If a patient not allow to share the observation results with other than the general practitioner a securety labe shall be used.
 This mean that the meta.security.code shall be R, and in the user interface, it shall be clearly stated that consent has been refused.

 #### Attachements